Who can make a complaint?

-Complaints against school staff (except the headteacher) should be made in the first instance, to Mr B Heeley (the headteacher) via the school office.
-Please mark them as Private and Confidential.
+Complaints against school staff (except the Headteacher) should be made in the first instance, to Mr E Barford (the Headteacher) via the school office.
+Please mark them as private and confidential.

 For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
 You can also ask third party organisations like the Citizens Advice to help you.

 In accordance with equality law, we will consider making reasonable adjustments, if required, to enable complainants to access and complete this complaints procedure.
 For instance, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.